substrate-asia/hackathon-2023-summer/projects/42-CBIndex/README.md

 The general framework or technical architecture of the CBIndex consists of several interconnected components designed to function seamlessly in the context of the blockchain and DeFi ecosystem.
 Here is a broad overview:

 - Frontend: The frontend serves as the user interface.
 It is a web application that allows users to interact with the tools easily.
-The frontend is built using the popular JavaScript frameworks Next.js.
+The frontend is built using the popular JavaScript framework Next.js.
 - Backend: The backend is responsible for executing complex operations that the frontend requests.
 It includes managing centralized functionalities of the simulator, such as user accounts and handling fund or index creation.
 - Blockchain Layer: This layer interacts directly with the underlying blockchain.
 It is responsible for handling transactions, managing smart contracts, and ensuring the immutability and security of operations.
 - Smart Contracts: Smart contracts handle functions like mirrored investing, fund management, index creation, token swapping, and more.